Annie Walke: St Hilary Church commissions

 Although the medieval St Hilary church was rebuilt in 1853, it lacked interior decoration.
 Works by Annie and some of their artist friends, like Laura Knight, Dod Procter, Ernest Procter, Harold Harvey, Roger Fry and Phyllis ("Pog") Yglesias were commissioned to decorate the church.
-These artists from the "Lamorna Group", created altar pieces, panels and other works.
+These artists from the "Lamorna Group", created altarpieces, panels and other works.
 Among the works were some depicting a number of the Cornish saints.

 One of Annie's works for the church was a Joan of Arc painting that was placed just inside the south door of the church.
 Ernest Procter made a work that depicts St Mawes, St Kevin and St Neot for the pulpit and a reredos of the Altar of the Dead.
 Annie, Dod and Ernest Procter, Gladys Hynes, Alethea and Norman Garstin and Harold Knight all made paintings for the sides of the stalls in the church.
 Pog Yglesias made the north wall's crucifix and nearby is Roger Fry's reredos.
 12-year-old Joan Manning Saunders made the painted pictures for a chancel screen.
 The church "became one of the most notable shrines in the country."